 Click here to know more.

 We aim to provide you with the best possible service and welcome all feedback.
-If for any reason you are disappointed with your patient experience, please direct your complaint to our practice manager.
+If for any reason you are disappointed with your patient experience, please direct your complaint to our surgery directly.
 Please address complaints to:

 Key Largo Medical Centre

 61 Ocean Keys Boulevard

 Two Rocks Medical Centre offers bulk billed consultations for current Medicare card holders.
 Minor surgical procedures and iron infusions will incur a private fee.